BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/index.md

 ---
 ### **Damage.**

-Our biggest strength is our ability to do big amounts of damage on command due to our strong cooldowns.
+Paladins biggest strength is our ability to do big amounts of damage on command.
 Our cooldowns also give us insanely high priority damage, to the point where you can keep up with most dps in your group.

 ### **Healing within cooldowns.**